Florence Shotridge: Lewis and Clark Centennial Exposition

 Alaska governor John Brady met Florence Shotridge in 1905 when she was living in Haines.
 At the time, he was looking for an Indian woman skilled in Chilkat weaving to represent Alaska at the Louis and Clark Centennial Exposition in Portland, Oregon.
 He also needed someone who could speak English to visitors at this fair.
 Brady chose Florence Shotridge, one of the few Chilkat females who could weave and speak English fluently, a result of her having attended the Presbyterian mission school in Haines.

 Florence Shotridge attended the Centennial Exposition with her husband Louis, who brought several Tlingit craft items with the idea of selling them to collectors.
-It was there in Portland that they met George Byron Gordon, director of the Penn Museum, who was planning a trip to Alaska to purchase materials.
-The Shotridges developed a rapport with Gordon, who bought forty-nine Alaskan objects from them for the Penn Museum.
+In Portland they met George Byron Gordon, director of the Penn Museum, who was planning a trip to Alaska to purchase materials.
+The Shotridges developed a rapport with Gordon, who bought 49 Alaskan objects from them for the Penn Museum.